What are the best Chinese gay dating apps?

 On Grindr, you’ll find Chinese guys who can communicate in English, or at the very least, those who want to learn English!

-The guys may also be more open to no-strings hook-ups, in keeping with how the app is used in the West.
+Many are also open to no-strings hook-ups, in keeping with how the app is used in the West.

 Just look out for the countless escorts who are on the app to make a living.
-You can spot them from a mile away with their ripped bodies!
+You can spot them from a mile away with their ripped bodies and eagerness to meet!

 Speaking of prostitution in China, you can read more about that here from a heterosexual perspective.